bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns whether range intersects node.

-[Range/isPointInRange](https://developer.mozilla.org/en-US/docs/Web/API/Range/isPointInRange "The Range.isPointInRange() method returns a boolean indicating whether the given point is in the Range.
-It returns true if the point (cursor position) at offset within ReferenceNode is within this range.")
+[Range/isPointInRange](https://developer.mozilla.org/en-US/docs/Web/API/Range/isPointInRange 'The Range.isPointInRange() method returns a boolean indicating whether the given point is in the Range.
+It returns true if the point (cursor position) at offset within ReferenceNode is within this range.')

 In all current engines.